 A first set of attributes can be found in the term "method" indicating a step-by-step list.
 Under this lens, algorithms are lists of successive operations.
-They are, in that sense, originally procedural; they have a beginning, an end, as well as a more or less intermediate steps.
-To this is combined an important computational aspect: As these procedures are expressed through electronic computing environments, their language is that of computation.
+They are, in that sense, originally procedural; they have a beginning, an end, as well as more or less intermediate steps.
+An important computational aspect is combined with this; as these procedures are expressed through electronic computing environments, their language is that of computation.
 This is where the notion of code comes in, operating as a lexical material governing these sets of computational actions.
-From this collateral political[1] entity - code - concerns have gradually derived about inscrutability and opacity, with some algorithms expressing themselves in computer codes that are long and complex enough to be no longer amendable by those who shaped them.
-This political[2] issue has recently drawn the attention of executives of large companies and state agencies who seek ways to gain the trust of users of algorithm-supported decision making tools (Corey 2019; James 2019; Schmelzer 2019; Towers-Clark 2018).
+From this collateral political[1] entity-code-concerns have gradually arisen about inscrutability and opacity, with some algorithms expressing themselves in computer codes that are long and complex enough to be no longer amendable by those who shaped them.
+This political[2] issue has recently drawn the attention of executives of large companies and state agencies who seek ways to gain the trust of users of algorithm-supported decision-making tools (James 2019; Schmelzer 2019; Towers-Clark 2018).